DeucesCracked

-DeucesCracked was a poker instruction website business and an internet forum for the discussion of poker strategy.
+DeucesCracked is a poker instruction website business and an internet forum for the discussion of poker strategy.
 DeucesCracked offers a fee-based service that provides access to their catalogue of poker instructional videos.

 History

 Prior to founding DeucesCracked, Jay Rosenkrantz established a personal coaching company 3bet.net.
 Jay, alongside industry competitor and CardRunners professional Taylor Caby, featured in a Forbes Video Network documentary that explored the world of online poker-coaching as an emerging business in 2007.

 The DeucesCracked brand was founded in January 2007 with Rob Cole, Joe Tall, Chris Vitch, Chuck Danielsson, and Jay Rosenkrantz as the executive officers.

 Training videos were produced in 8-part series, and each series was part of a video season.
 Video series cover a variety of poker games, including, Texas hold 'em, Pot Limit Omaha, 2-7 Triple Draw, Seven-card stud, Stud 8-or-Better and Razz.
 It has also produced material covering H.O.R.S.E., 8-game and 7-game mix.

 On 9 July 2009, DeucesCracked hosted a fund-raising Connect Four competition and auction, raising money for the Lili Claire Foundation.
 The event was hosted at Planet Hollywood in Paradise, Nevada and raised over $20,000.

 In January 2010, DeucesCracked presented the Aussie Millions Academy.
 The series of live seminars covered several game variants and followed the Aussie Millions tournament schedule.

 In August 2015, DeucesCracked.com was acquired by iGaming affiliate FourCubed LLC.
 FourCubed have since sold the site.